Visa Inc. (V) To Go Ex-Dividend on August 10th

 Visa Inc. (NYSE:V – Get Free Report) announced a quarterly dividend on Tuesday, July 25th, RTT News reports.
-Stockholders of record on Friday, August 11th will be paid a dividend of 0.45 per share by the credit-card processor on Friday, September 1st.
-This represents a $1.80 dividend on an annualized basis and a dividend yield of 0.76%.
-The ex-dividend date is Thursday, August 10th.
+Investors of record on Friday, August 11th will be paid a dividend of 0.45 per share by the credit-card processor on Friday, September 1st.
+This represents a $1.80 annualized dividend and a dividend yield of 0.76%.
+The ex-dividend date of this dividend is Thursday, August 10th.

-Visa has raised its dividend by an average of 14.5% annually over the last three years and has raised its dividend every year for the last 14 years.
-Visa has a payout ratio of 18.4% meaning its dividend is sufficiently covered by earnings.
-Equities analysts expect Visa to earn $9.68 per share next year, which means the company should continue to be able to cover its $1.80 annual dividend with an expected future payout ratio of 18.6%.
+Visa has raised its dividend by an average of 14.5% annually over the last three years and has raised its dividend annually for the last 14 consecutive years.
+Visa has a dividend payout ratio of 18.4% meaning its dividend is sufficiently covered by earnings.
+Equities research analysts expect Visa to earn $9.68 per share next year, which means the company should continue to be able to cover its $1.80 annual dividend with an expected future payout ratio of 18.6%.

 Visa Stock Down 0.7 %

-In other Visa news, insider Rajat Taneja sold 22,700 shares of the company’s stock in a transaction dated Tuesday, July 11th.
-The stock was sold at an average price of $240.21, for a total transaction of $5,452,767.00.
-Following the sale, the insider now owns 232,112 shares in the company, valued at approximately $55,755,623.52.
+In related news, CFO Vasant M. Prabhu sold 40,000 shares of Visa stock in a transaction on Friday, April 28th.
+The stock was sold at an average price of $231.36, for a total transaction of $9,254,400.00.
+Following the completion of the transaction, the chief financial officer now directly owns 73,638 shares of the company’s stock, valued at $17,036,887.68.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+In other news, Director Lloyd Carney sold 1,288 shares of Visa stock in a transaction on Friday, April 28th.
+The stock was sold at an average price of $232.97, for a total value of $300,065.36.
+Following the completion of the sale, the director now owns 2,542 shares of the company’s stock, valued at $592,209.74.
 The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-In related news, CFO Vasant M. Prabhu sold 40,000 shares of the firm’s stock in a transaction that occurred on Friday, April 28th.
-The stock was sold at an average price of $231.36, for a total transaction of $9,254,400.00.
-Following the transaction, the chief financial officer now owns 73,638 shares in the company, valued at approximately $17,036,887.68.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, insider Rajat Taneja sold 22,700 shares of the firm’s stock in a transaction that occurred on Tuesday, July 11th.
-The stock was sold at an average price of $240.21, for a total value of $5,452,767.00.
-Following the transaction, the insider now owns 232,112 shares in the company, valued at approximately $55,755,623.52.
+Also, CFO Vasant M. Prabhu sold 40,000 shares of Visa stock in a transaction on Friday, April 28th.
+The shares were sold at an average price of $231.36, for a total value of $9,254,400.00.
+Following the completion of the sale, the chief financial officer now directly owns 73,638 shares of the company’s stock, valued at approximately $17,036,887.68.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 165,727 shares of company stock valued at $38,891,141.
-Corporate insiders own 0.22% of the company’s stock.
+Insiders sold 165,727 shares of company stock valued at $38,891,141 in the last three months.
+0.22% of the stock is currently owned by company insiders.

-Hedge funds have recently added to or reduced their stakes in the stock.
-State Street Corp raised its holdings in Visa by 3.7% during the first quarter.
-State Street Corp now owns 72,897,112 shares of the credit-card processor’s stock worth $16,435,339,000 after purchasing an additional 2,572,159 shares during the last quarter.
-Morgan Stanley increased its position in Visa by 13.0% during the fourth quarter.
-Morgan Stanley now owns 51,122,866 shares of the credit-card processor’s stock worth $10,621,287,000 after buying an additional 5,864,340 shares in the last quarter.
-Moneta Group Investment Advisors LLC increased its position in Visa by 116,608.6% during the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 24,504,130 shares of the credit-card processor’s stock worth $5,090,978,000 after buying an additional 24,483,134 shares in the last quarter.
-Norges Bank purchased a new position in Visa during the fourth quarter worth $3,067,232,000.
-Finally, Charles Schwab Investment Management Inc. increased its position in Visa by 1.3% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 10,004,830 shares of the credit-card processor’s stock worth $2,218,771,000 after buying an additional 126,585 shares in the last quarter.
-84.92% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Bragg Financial Advisors Inc boosted its holdings in shares of Visa by 1.3% during the 4th quarter.
+Bragg Financial Advisors Inc now owns 3,897 shares of the credit-card processor’s stock valued at $810,000 after acquiring an additional 50 shares during the last quarter.
+NBW Capital LLC lifted its holdings in shares of Visa by 0.3% in the fourth quarter.
+NBW Capital LLC now owns 17,773 shares of the credit-card processor’s stock worth $3,693,000 after buying an additional 61 shares in the last quarter.
+West Michigan Advisors LLC lifted its holdings in shares of Visa by 4.5% in the first quarter.
+West Michigan Advisors LLC now owns 1,692 shares of the credit-card processor’s stock worth $375,000 after buying an additional 73 shares in the last quarter.
+Shepherd Financial Partners LLC raised its stake in Visa by 0.3% during the first quarter.
+Shepherd Financial Partners LLC now owns 29,014 shares of the credit-card processor’s stock valued at $6,435,000 after purchasing an additional 81 shares in the last quarter.
+Finally, Studio Investment Management LLC raised its stake in Visa by 4.4% during the fourth quarter.
+Studio Investment Management LLC now owns 1,914 shares of the credit-card processor’s stock valued at $398,000 after purchasing an additional 81 shares in the last quarter.
+Institutional investors and hedge funds own 84.92% of the company’s stock.

-Several analysts have recently weighed in on the company.
-Truist Financial lifted their target price on Visa from $270.00 to $275.00 in a research report on Wednesday.
-22nd Century Group reissued a “maintains” rating on shares of Visa in a report on Wednesday, April 26th.
-KeyCorp boosted their price objective on Visa from $250.00 to $260.00 in a research report on Monday, April 24th.
-Raymond James boosted their price target on Visa from $282.00 to $284.00 and gave the stock an “outperform” rating in a research report on Wednesday.
-Finally, Bank of America boosted their price target on Visa from $270.00 to $275.00 in a research report on Tuesday, July 18th.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and sixteen have assigned a buy rating to the company.
-According to MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average price target of $268.83.
+Several brokerages have issued reports on V. Jefferies Financial Group upped their target price on Visa from $270.00 to $280.00 and gave the company a “buy” rating in a report on Wednesday, July 19th.
+Citigroup upped their target price on Visa from $273.00 to $275.00 in a report on Wednesday.
+BMO Capital Markets upped their price target on Visa from $253.00 to $263.00 in a research note on Wednesday, April 26th.
+Barclays upped their price target on Visa from $272.00 to $287.00 and gave the company an “overweight” rating in a research note on Monday.
+Finally, Oppenheimer reaffirmed an “outperform” rating and issued a $248.00 price target on shares of Visa in a research note on Monday.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and sixteen have assigned a buy rating to the company.
+Based on data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average price target of $268.83.

 Visa Company Profile